Threat ID'd That Caused Closure Of School District In Area

-Police have identified the juvenile who emailed a serious threat against a Hudson Valley elementary school that caused the district to close schools.
+Police have identified the juvenile who emailed a serious threat against a Hudson Valley elementary school.

 The threat was received in Orange County in the village of Montgomery on Monday, June 6.

-According to Montgomery Village Police Chief William Herlihy, the threat was made against Montgomery Elementary School, causing the school board to close all area schools while the department, along with the FBI investigated its origin.
+According to Montgomery Village Police Chief William Herlihy, the threat was made against Montgomery Elementary School.

 "The origin of the email has been identified and was made by a juvenile," the chief said.

-Note: An earlier report that schools were closed was incorrect, according to the Valley Central School District.